 Chronic kidney disease (CKD) is a serious and growing public health problem in the United States.
-More than 20 million Americans aged 20 and older may have CKD, based on a decreased glomerular filtration rate (GFR), a measure of kidney function.
-Although CKD is more prevalent than diabetes or congestive heart failure, many Americans with the key risk factors - diabetes and high blood pressure - do not know they are at risk.
-In addition, the rising rates of diabetes and obesity will continue to fuel its growth, as both conditions increase the risk of developing CKD and speed its progression.
-Therapies exist that can significantly slow the progression of CKD to kidney failure, yet many people who would benefit from treatment are not receiving it.
+More than 20 million Americans aged 20 and older may have CKD, based on a decreased glomerular filtration rate (GFR)—a measure of kidney function—or increased albuminuria, a sign of kidney damage.
+Although CKD is common, many Americans with the key risk factors—diabetes and high blood pressure—do not know they are at risk.
+The rising prevalence of obesity and diabetes is driving an increase in the burden of CKD, as well as cardiovascular disease, which is associated with CKD.
+Existing therapies can significantly slow the progression of CKD, yet many people who would benefit from treatment are not receiving it.

-Established in 2000 by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), NKDEP’s chief objective is to reduce the morbidity and mortality caused by CKD and its complications.
-NKDEP aims to improve early detection of CKD, facilitate identification of patients at greatest risk for progression to kidney failure, promote evidence-based interventions to slow progression of CKD, and support the coordination of Federal responses to CKD.
+Established in 2000 by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), NKDEP aims to reduce the morbidity and mortality associated with kidney disease by promoting evidence-based interventions to improve understanding, detection, and management of kidney disease.
+NKDEP's chief goals are to improve early detection of CKD, facilitate identification of patients at greatest risk for progression to kidney failure, promote evidence-based interventions to slow progression of CKD, and support the coordination of Federal responses to CKD.

 To achieve its goals, NKDEP works in collaboration with a range of government, nonprofit, and health care organizations to: